Elections will be held Monday, April 9 – Friday, April 13 online.

 Individuals may not begin campaigning UNTIL they receive written correspondence from Student Life confirming receipt of the application and verifying eligibility.

-- The start date for fall campaigning is Monday, Sept.
-4. Absolutely no campaigning shall be permitted before this date.
+- The start date for spring campaigning is Monday, April 2.
+Absolutely no campaigning shall be permitted before this date.
 Candidates planning on speaking to student groups throughout the campaign are permitted to arrange appointments prior to the start of campaigning.